-Which of these work best for your home care agency will depend on several factors specific to your agency – including agency size, market, location, agency goals, team strengths and talents, and the resources you have available.
+Which of these works best for your home care agency will depend on several factors specific to your agency – including agency size, market, location, agency goals, team strengths and talents, and the resources you have available.
 These can all impact the strategies you opt for, so look at the landscape of your agency before building out your plans.

 9 Tips For Creating An Effective Caregiver Retention Strategy